 - A second interview will allow us to dig into your skills and allow you to learn more about our organization, culture, and what the role will entail.

 - Shortlisted candidates will be invited to meet the team virtually.
 You’ll spend five minutes with each of your potential colleagues and have a chance to determine whether we are a good fit for what you are looking for in this career move.

 - Please send your cover letter and resume in a single PDF document to email@example.com.

-- The subject line of the email should read “Director of Development.”
+- The subject line of the email should read “Director of Finance and Operations”

-This posting will be open until we find the right person for our team, but don’t delay – we hope to start calling potential candidates as early as October 5.
+This posting will be open until we find the right person for our team, but don’t delay – we hope to start calling potential candidates in early May.

 We value diversity and inclusion and welcome diverse expertise and talent to support an innovative and collaborative work environment.
 We are committed to a respectful and inclusive workplace and welcome applications from all qualified candidates, including people of all gender identities, Indigenous people, persons with disabilities and members of visible minorities.
 We are happy to provide reasonable accommodations throughout the selection process, so if required, please advise when you are contacted for an interview.